Question: What do news reports, professional reports, certain types of poems, lyrics, and short stories all have in common?

-For best results, you’re going to want to try to interpret the dream as you write it down.
+For best results, you will want to try to interpret the dream as you write it down.
 The last step in the framework is ‘M’ for meaning.

-As time goes by, you’re going to lose touch with the events and thoughts that inspired the dream.
+As time goes by, you’ll lose touch with the events and thoughts that inspired the dream.
 You might be worried about something at some point in the past.
-As time goes by, those worries will either be shown to be foolish or moot or very real.
-Either way, there’s an excellent chance you’re going to lose the moorings that cause the dream in the first place.
+As time goes by, those worries will either be shown to be foolish or moot, or very real.
+Either way, there’s an excellent chance you’ll lose the moorings that cause the dream in the first place.

 S: The bottle of whiskey was floating, spinning about.
 It was highlighted by a cartoonish aura of different colors like red and yellow over a black background.
 I was looking at this bottle of whiskey, feeling indifferent.